 Font and Colors

 Many military units use common symbology associated with America’s heritage.
-Each element, including the bald eagle, anchor, red-and-white-striped shield, chain, and rope, has its specific meaning, which is rooted in the historical past of the United States.
+Each element, including the bald eagle, anchor, red-and-white-striped shield, chain, and rope, has its specific meaning rooted in the United States’ historical past.
 The modern USN logo is no exception to the rule.
 It contains traditional components that support the integrity of the visual brand.

-Typography is an important part of the United States Navy identity.
+Typography is an important part of the United States Navy’s identity.
 Even though the official fonts of this division are the bold stencil sans Liberator and the thin Roboto Slab sans serif, the logo features a very different typeface.
-Designers who developed the symbology back in the early 1970s opted for a classic typeface with pointed serifs and contrasting line width.
+Designers who developed the symbology in the early 1970s opted for a classic typeface with pointed serifs and contrasting line widths.

 The color scheme of the logo is very diverse.
 The developers used brown (# 6B300D) for the eagle, red (# AD2624) for the striped coat of arms, white (#FFFFFF) for the seven vertical lines, plumage, and circle, gray (# 9EA2A2) for the chain, black (# 000000) for the outlines and stripes over the bird’s head, dark blue (# 003882) for the ring and top of the shield, gold (# F7B512) for the anchor, lettering and rope.